Share On

 • Green Potatoes: Green potatoes, particularly the skins and “eyes”, contain solanine (as do any green bits from peppers, tomatoes, and eggplant, which are in the same family), which can be poisonous to geese.
 Solanine is part of a natural defense against insects and fungus, but acts as a neurotoxin in geese and can cause serious illness and even death in high enough amounts.
 Symptoms include diarrhea, respiratory issues, convulsions, and paralysis.
 The most solanine is found just under the skin, so potato peels are best avoided entirely.
 Potatoes that have been in the sun will have increased solanine.
 Avoiding potatoes altogether will ensure no one is accidentally poisoned by a green potato.
 Solanine is heat stable, meaning just boiling won’t necessarily reduce the solanine, though it has been posited that the toxin leeches into the water from the potato, which would reduce the amount in the actual potato.

-• Green Tomatoes: Green tomatoes, as well as leaves and stems of the plant, contain a solanine-like glycoalkaloid, tomatine, among other chemicals.
+• Green Tomato: Green tomatoes, as well as leaves and stems of the plant, contain a solanine-like glycoalkaloid, tomatine, among other chemicals.
 Like solanine in potatoes, tomatine is part of a tomato plant’s natural defense against insects and fungus.
-However, their isn’t much evidence of it being toxic to chickens (or humans, think fired green tomatoes).
+However, their isn’t much evidence of it being toxic to geese (or humans, think fried green tomatoes).
 There is one study where chicken embryos were exposed to different levels of tomatine.
 Exposure caused skull, eye, and beak deformities, as well as swelling, due to an excess of liquid in the tissues, in the head and neck.
 The amount of tomatine reduces drastically as the fruit matures though there are certain specialty varieties that have higher levels of tomatine than others, even when they are ripe.
 To be safe, avoid providing green tomatoes and any part of the plant and only offer ripe tomatoes as treats.

 • Raw Or Uncooked Dried Beans: These contains phytohemagglutinin (among other things).
 This is a toxin that affects a number of species in addition to geese, including humans.
 In geese, eating just a few raw or dried uncooked beans could cause poisoning.
 Red kidney beans contain the most of this toxin out of all the beans, but others contain the toxin as well and should never be fed to chickens.
 Studies have shown that raw kidney bean meal causes intestinal and liver changes and pancreas issues, among other health issues, and could result in death in high enough doses.
 Avoid any raw beans and dry beans, and be sure any beans have been well-cooked, for their sake AND yours.
 (Slow cookers are not hot enough to break down the toxin.)
 Canned beans often contain a significant amount of sodium and should be washed thoroughly, though different beans contain different amounts of this and other substances that could be toxic to geese in certain amounts.
 Steering clear entirely might be the way to go.